With These 20 Bathroom Shelving Ideas, You Can Finally Say Goodbye to Clutter

 Stack Vanity Shelves

-If you're working with a double sink and vanity and can't figure out what to do with the empty wall space in between, a set of floating shelves fills the space and provides even more storage.
-This setup creates a convenient station for hand towels and anything else you might want within reach of the sink.
+If you're working with a double sink vanity mirror and can't figure out what to do with the empty wall space in between, a set of floating shelves fills the space and provides even more storage.
+This setup creates a convenient station for bathroom essentials, such as hand towels, and keeps everything within reach.

 Create a Ledge Shelf

-If you're looking for something more custom and prefer a built-in shelf, consider a single platform ledge distended from your wall.
-We love how this one also houses the bath faucet and offers plenty of space to keep relaxation essentials within reach.
-Plus, the build-in look makes this bathroom feel like an expensive spa.
+If you're looking for something more custom and prefer a built-in shelf, consider a single platform ledge extended from your wall.
+This design not only houses the bathroom faucet but also offers plenty of space to store relaxation essentials.
+The built-in look can give your bathroom an expensive spa-like feel.

 Try Cubby Shelves